abhisheksha/amp4e-force-tetra-updates/README.md

 It works by stopping the AMP service, changing certain parameters in the local.xml, and forcing the update process to kick start earlier.
 The usage of this script requires the following:
 * Python - and the following modules must be made available - os, re, datetime, subprocess, and time.
+* The script has to be run with Administrator privileges.